MinhDg00/EM/README.md

 #### File Instruction
   * dmlsim.R  is the simulation script
   * JointSol_rep.R is revised DML algorithm by Lee & Liu to fit our case
-  * UpdatePhi_rep.c is the script to update the reparamtrized value Phi
+  * UpdatePhi_rep.c is the script to update the new parameter Phi
   * cv_dml.R is the script containing cross validation as well as dmlpath function ( fit model for a vector of lambdas)

 #### Note